google/clusterfuzzlite/docs/overview.md

   entirely instrumented with MSan.
 If any part of the binary is not instrumented with MSan, MSan will report false positives.

 The ClusterFuzzLite codebase uses shorter names for the sanitizers.
-So when referring to a sanitizer when giving input to ClusterFuzzLite, ASan is `address`, UBSan is `ubsan` and MSan is `memory`.
+When referring to a sanitizer as an input to ClusterFuzzLite, ASan is `address`, UBSan is `ubsan` and MSan is `memory`.

 With that, you have enough background to build fuzzers for ClusterFuzzLite.
-Continue on to [Build Integration] for directions.
+Continue on to [Build Integration] for directions on integrating your project with ClusterFuzzLite's build system.

 [Fuzzing]: https://en.wikipedia.org/wiki/Fuzzing
 [LibFuzzer]: https://llvm.org/docs/LibFuzzer.html